 For correctness, we need to guarantee that the transfer procedure never lasts longer than TTL — otherwise two clients could compete for the same transfer.
-Scylla’s default request timeout is only 1 second.
+ScyllaDB’s default request timeout is only 1 second.
 Most modern systems have a functioning NTP daemon, so clock skew is very unlikely to grow beyond 10-15 seconds.
 Based on this, 30 seconds should be more than enough — but perhaps a larger value could be used in production.

 Now we can prepare source and destination accounts, by setting a pending transfer against them:

 UPDATE accounts SET pending_transfer = ?, pending_amount = ?
 WHERE bic = ?
 AND ban = ?
 IF balance != NULL AND pending_amount != NULL AND pending_transfer = NULL

 The statement does nothing if there is a transfer which is already in progress.
 Note, the pending amount is actually negative for the debit account, since funds are withdrawn from it.

 I use a

 != NULL check against balance and pending_amount for a couple of reasons:

 - It ensures the account is not accidentally created if it doesn’t exist

 - In ScyllaDB, it returns back the previous balance and pending amount, which saves one query: